otto-de/TeamDojo/DEVELOPMENT.md

     yarn install

 We use yarn scripts and [Webpack][] as our build system.
+And postgresql as our database.
+For the database we use a standard docker-compose file.

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

+    docker-compose -f src/main/docker/postgresql.yml up
     ./gradlew
     yarn start